paulorauber/rnlps/README.md

 # Recurrent Neural-Linear Posterior Sampling for Non-Stationary Contextual Bandits

-Code associated with the paper "Recurrent Neural-Linear Posterior Sampling for Non-Stationary Contextual Bandits".
+This software supplements the paper "Recurrent Neural-Linear Posterior Sampling for Non-Stationary Contextual Bandits".

+The implementation focuses on clarity and flexibility rather than computational efficiency.

 ## Instructions